-At Wellstar Douglas Hospital’s Imaging Center, the new mammogram confirmed she had cancer, underscoring the importance of paying attention to your body and discussing any changes with your doctor.
+At Wellstar Douglas Medical Center's Imaging Center, the new mammogram confirmed she had cancer, underscoring the importance of paying attention to your body and discussing any changes with your doctor.

 “My sister battled with breast cancer twice.
 She said ‘if I can get through this, you can get through this,’” Belinda remembers.
 “I felt encouraged.”

 Personal care at every step

 Belinda, who had just wrapped up her 30th year teaching, now had to draw up the same courage she had always instilled in her students.